totvslabs/pyCarol/README.md

 named_query_resp.query_data

 ```
-It is possible to use all the parameters used in the filter query, i.e., `only_hits` , `only_hits`, etc.
+It is possible to use all the parameters used in the filter query, i.e., `only_hits` , `save_results`, etc.
 For more information for the possible input parameters check the docstring.

 What if one does not remember the parameters for a given named query?